Aitchison's Compositional Data Analysis 40 Years On: A Reappraisal

 \subsection{Distributional equivalence, or proportionality}

-This is not one of Aitchison's basic principles, but is included here as one that could be judged equally as attractive as subcompositional coherence, and at the same time demonstrates the benefit of part weighting \cite{GreenacreLewi:09}.
-In fact, this principle is one of the foundations of Benzécri's correspondence analysis \cite{Benzecri:73}, which has a very close relationship to CoDA (see Section 4.3).
+This is not one of Aitchison's basic properties for CoDA, but is included here as one that could be judged equally as attractive as subcompositional coherence, and at the same time demonstrates the benefit of part weighting \cite{GreenacreLewi:09}.
+In fact, this property is one of the foundations of Benzécri's correspondence analysis \cite{Benzecri:73}, which has a very close relationship to CoDA (see Section 4.3).

 Two parts in a composition are \textit{distributionally equivalent} if one is a scalar multiple of the other.
 This has independently been called the property of \textit{proportionality} \cite{Lovell:15, Erb:16, Quinn:17}, which has been proposed as a basis for measuring correlation between parts.
 Proportionality can be measured using the variance of the pairwise logratio LR $\textsf{Var}\left( \log(x_j/x_k) \right)$.
 In the Tellus data the LR with the lowest variance, equal to $0.0062$, is $\log(\textit{\textsf{Sm/Yb}})$, so \textit{\textsf{Sm}} and \textit{\textsf{Yb}} are highly proportional.
 At the other extreme, the highest variance, equal to $5.06$, is for $\log(\textit{\textsf{Br/Nd}})$, so \textit{\textsf{Br}} and \textit{\textsf{Nd}} are highly non-proportional.
 A measure of proportionality can be obtained using the uncentered correlation coefficient on the original compositions, although it is theoretically incoherent.
 The highest such correlation, with value 0.997, is found for the same pair \textit{\textsf{Sm}} and \textit{\textsf{Yb}}, which means that these two elements are almost distributionally equivalent.
 It turns out that the compositional values for \textit{\textsf{Sm}} are an almost constant multiple of about 2.4 times those of \textit{\textsf{Yb}}.